-What is the FLAGSHIP Grant?
+What was the FLAGSHIP Grant?

-What are the testing procedures?
+What were the testing procedures?

-In conjunction with the test you will also be asked to complete a basic background questionnaire with questions related to how you learned the language, how many courses you have taken, how often you practice it, etc. Your answers will allow us to better understand what factors contribute to language learning in addition to improving classroom instruction.
+Participating students took 3 different exams, speaking, reading, and listening, each of which could take up to 50 minutes.
+These computerized tests were administered in 112 Orson Spencer Hall (OSH).
+In conjunction with the test, students were asked to complete a basic background questionnaire with questions related to how they learned the language, how many courses they had taken, how often they practiced it, etc. Their answers allowed us to better understand what factors contribute to language learning in addition to improving classroom instruction.

-Why are these tests beneficial to me?
+How are these tests beneficial?